-Many residents will be following the national advice around social distancing and staying home as much as possible as a result of the COVID-19 pandemic.
+Residents will be following the tighter restrictions now in place around social distancing and staying home as a result of the COVID-19 pandemic.
 This advice is in place to limit the spread of the virus and to keep as many people as safe and well as possible.

 For victims of domestic abuse however, home may not always be a safe place.
 That is why it is really important that these vulnerable members of our community know that physical isolation doesn’t have to mean there is no help for them, if they need it.

 Cllr Shelley Powell, Knowsley Council’s Cabinet Member for Communities and Neighbourhoods said: